iaxelrad/StarWars-App/README.md

 ## Usage

-When cloning this repository to your personal device - Via the terminal from inside the root folder you need to run `yarn add` or `npm install` to download the projects dependencies.
+When cloning this repository to your personal device - Via the terminal from inside the root folder you need to run -

+### `yarn` or `npm install` in order to download the projects dependencies.

 In the project directory, you can then run:

 ### `yarn start` or `npm start` -